 The best time to go to Machu Picchu

-While Machu Picchu is open year-round, the Peruvian highlands are best visited during the dry season between May and October, with July and August being the busiest months.
+While Machu Picchu is open year-round, the Peruvian highlands are best visited during the dry season between May and October, with June to August being the busiest months.
 January and February are very wet and the Inca Trail is closed in February for maintenance.

 Best ways to get to Machu Picchu